apache/airflow/README.md

 ## Getting started

-Please visit the Airflow Platform documentation (latest **stable** release) for help with [installing Airflow](https://airflow.incubator.apache.org/installation.html), getting a [quick start](https://airflow.incubator.apache.org/start.html), or a more complete [tutorial](https://airflow.incubator.apache.org/tutorial.html).
+Please visit the Airflow Platform documentation (latest **stable** release) for help with [installing Airflow](https://airflow.apache.org/installation.html), getting a [quick start](https://airflow.apache.org/start.html), or a more complete [tutorial](https://airflow.apache.org/tutorial.html).

-Documentation of GitHub master (latest development branch): [ReadTheDocs Documentation](https://airflow.readthedocs.io/en/latest/)
+Documentation for the latest master branch is available at <https://airflow.readthedocs.io/en/latest/>.

+The documentation for release versions ≥ 1.9 can be accessed from the above links as well (e.g., 1.9.0 is https://airflow.readthedocs.io/en/1.9.0/).

 For further information, please visit the [Airflow Wiki](https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Home).